 NREL supported the work of H2USA by participating as a member of the Market Support and Acceleration Working Group.
-This participation included presenting information on hydrogen fueling station codes and standards at the 2016 National Association of State Fire Marshals meeting.

 NREL supported testing required to develop Federal Motor Vehicle Safety Standards required to implement Global Technical Regulation in the United States.
 This supports DOE Milestone 4.9.